Netcentric/accesscontroltool/docs/BuildPackage.md

 # Building the packages from source
 ## Requirements

-Building the ACTool requires Java 7 and Maven 3.2.
+Building the AC Tool requires Java 7 and Maven 3.2.

 From version 1.9.0 on Jackrabbit API 2.8 is required

 ## Build package

-A full build of ACTool can be executed by running:
+A full build of AC Tool can be executed by running:

 ```
 mvn clean install